passuied/TestAsyncLocalMiddleware/README.md

 ## What we were trying to achieve
 - The TokenAuthenticationMiddleware (simplified here) is supposed to intercept the request, validate the tokens, retrieve corpId and userId value from it and override the values in the `DefaultServiceContext` scoped instance.
-   - In this example, to keept things simple, we have replaced the token with alternate `x-auth-` headers that should trump the standard `x-` headers
+   - In this example, to keep things simple, we have replaced the token with alternate `x-auth-` headers that should trump the standard `x-` headers
 - There are 2 problems here:
   - By having the `TokenAuthenticationMiddleware` have the following DI dependency chain:
 	```